I tried the 6 best customer service AI platforms in 2026 (here's my verdict)

 3 essential tips for choosing the best customer service AI for your team

 Picking a platform is a big decision.
-From my testing, here are three things to look out for to avoid common headaches:
+From my testing, here are three things to look out for to ensure a smooth transition:

 The best customer service AI: The future is automated, but you should be in control